sreeharsha-rav/typescript-projects/meal-map/README.md

 v0.3 - add feaures to recipes

-- add ingredients and instructions to recipes
+- add ingredients and instructions to recipes in MongoDB with Mongoose
 - update search and filter functionality
 - write integration tests
 - update CI/CD pipeline